Emergency Fund

 Your emergency fund should be reserved strictly for unexpected and essential expenses, such as medical emergencies, urgent home repairs, or necessary car maintenance.
 It should not be used for discretionary spending, regular bills, or non-essential purchases, to ensure that the funds are available for true emergencies.

-At Arcadia Finance you can compare loan offers from several lenders without obligation - free of charge and without any Schufa check.
-This gives you an overview of your options and allows you to choose the best offer.
+At Arcadia Finance, you can compare loan offers from multiple lenders with no obligation and free of charge.
+Get a clear overview of your options and choose the best deal for you.

 How much do you need?